zephyrproject-rtos/gsoc-2022-arduino-core/documentation/variants.md

 │   ├── arduino_nano_33_ble.overlay
 │   └── arduino_nano_33_ble_pinmap.h
 ├── CMakeLists.txt
-└── variants.h
+└── variant.h

 ```

-- The top level consists of `CMakeLists.txt`, `variants.h` and the `<BOARD_NAME>` folder.
+- The top level consists of `CMakeLists.txt`, `variant.h` and the `<BOARD_NAME>` folder.
 Each of these files have a specific role to play.
 		- The `Cmakelists` help the compiler locate the proper directory to help find the proper header files that are board specific.
 You need to add the name using `zephyr_include_directories(BOARD_NAME)` to this file.
 Do note that this `BOARD_NAME` is the same as the name of your board's directory.
-		- `variants.h` contains the necessary `#includes` inorder to tell the source code about your board's pinmap.
+		- `variant.h` contains the necessary `#includes` inorder to tell the source code about your board's pinmap.
 - The `<BOARD_NAME>` folder is where the overlay and pinmap file resides.
 Inorder to understand how to write DT overlays, lookup `Documentation/overlays.md`.
 To understand the `<boardname_pinmap.h>` file, go through the existing `variants/ARDUINO_NANO33BLE/arduino_nano_ble_sense_pinmap.h` which shows how to use the overlay nodes inside our C programs using zephyr macros like `GPIO_DT_SPEC_GET`.
 The zephyr-project documentation on this is pretty extensive as well and worth reading.

 ## Guide to Writing Overlays